Documentation

 Hugo Starter

-Replace the text with the desired logo content.
+</a>Replace the text with the desired logo content.
 Alternatively, an image can be used.
-Place the image in the static/images/
+Place the image in the static/images/ folder and adapt the following HTML:

 <a id="logo" href="{{ .Site.Home.RelPermalink | default ("/" | relLangURL) }}">